Pjj0417/swin-CRM/README.md

 ROC-AUC
 ```

-For cross-subject experiments, LOSO evaluation can be used to measure the generalization capability of the learned representations on unseen drivers.
+For cross-subject experiments, LOSO evaluation can be used to assess generalization to unseen drivers.

-The experimental scripts also support model efficiency analysis and visual interpretation where applicable.

 ---